 - Awful Wedded Life: Deconstructed.
 Theyre both unhappy with their marriage, and the death of Johnny didnt help matters.
-Reconstructed: They decide to stay together, and work things out.
+Reconstruction: They decide to stay together, and work things out.

 - Crazy Jealous Guy: For years, Chet cant get over Florences boss: he gave her a radio as a wedding gift, and gave her an Unexpected Inheritance.

 - Cerebus Syndrome: What starts as a sort of Romantic Comedy immediately becomes more melodramatic with the reveal of Johnnys death.